gradienthealth/pydicom-3/doc/tutorials/filesets.rst

     ['MONOCHROME1', 'MONOCHROME2']

-More importantly, the File-set can be searched to find instances matching a query using the :func:`~pydicom.fileset.FileSet.find` method, which returns a list of :class:`~pydicom.fileset.FileInstance`.
+More importantly, the File-set can be searched to find instances matching a query using the :func:`~pydicom3.fileset.FileSet.find` method, which returns a list of :class:`~pydicom3.fileset.FileInstance`.
 The corresponding file can then be read and decoded using :meth:`FileInstance.load()
-<pydicom.fileset.FileInstance.load>`, returning it as a
+<pydicom3.fileset.FileInstance.load>`, returning it as a
-:class:`~pydicom.dataset.FileDataset`:
+:class:`~pydicom3.dataset.FileDataset`:

 .. code-block:: python